-Whatever the size and purpose of the organisation managing risk is a key board responsibility.
+Whatever the size and purpose of the organisation, managing risk is a key board responsibility.
 Boards should develop a risk management framework that involves a process to identify all risks facing the organisation and implement effective risk management strategies.

 It is essential that an organisation regularly reviews its risk exposure across all facets of the organisation.
-Through this process organisations should address the likelihood and impact of all possible incidents and assess the actions required to minimise, avoid or eliminate potential risks.
+Through this process, organisations should address the likelihood and impact of all possible incidents and assess the actions required to minimise, avoid or eliminate potential risks.
 An organisation should ensure it also assesses the opportunities forgone as part of its risk assessment and evaluation process, as risk is not only a negative element and the cost of not doing activities should also be considered.

 In addition, some events or activities often need a specific and comprehensive risk assessment to be done (i.e. the hosting of a large sporting event).
-In this situation a business case should be developed as part of normal risk management processes to assess the impact and potential outcomes, negative or positive, of such an event.
+In this situation, a business case should be developed as part of normal risk management processes to assess the impact and potential outcomes, negative or positive, of such an event.
+For Victorian based sporting organisations, the Victorian Child Safe Standards (the Standards) apply to all sporting organisations that provide services or facilities to children within Victoria.
+This is a legal requirement for sporting organisations of all sizes from grassroots clubs all the way through to National Sporting Organisations.
+The Standards relate to developing a child safe culture within an organisation and include requirements to have practices, procedures and policies in place to prevent and respond to allegations of child abuse.

-Principle 4 of the Australian Institute of Company Directors, Good Governance Principles and Guidance for Not-for-Profit Organisations, outlines some of the common types and categories of risks to be considered.
+In addition to this, Principle 4 of the Australian Institute of Company Directors, Good Governance Principles and Guidance for Not-for-Profit Organisations, outlines some of the common types and categories of risks to be considered.